mattrussell2/gradescope-autograder/README.md

 The autograding framework is designed to have you writing and deploying tests as quickly as possible.
 There are two primary forms of assignment that this autograder supports:
 * Tests which are a set of `.cpp` files, each with `main()`.
-* Tests which test a student's executable program.
+* Tests which test a student's completed executable program.

-In either case, you can send a file to `stdin` for a test; `stdout` and `stderr` will be `diff`'d automatically against the output of a reference implementation.
+In either case, you can send a file to `stdin` for a test, and `stdout`/`stderr` will both `diff`'d automatically against the output of a reference implementation.
 Output can be canonicalized before `diff`, and `valgrind` can be run on the programs as well.
 More details will follow.

 ## testset.toml configuration file
 The framework depends on a `testset.toml` file (https://toml.io/en/) to specify the testing configuration. `testset.toml` will be configured as follows: